SergioIsntreal/Crosshair_Cursor/README.md

 4. Right click `Canvas` -> `UI` -> `Raw Image`.
 This will display a white box in the middle of the canvas.
 Hit F2 to rename it to 'Crosshair'

 5. Drag and drop your image into the `Texture` tab and click the button below that says `Set Native Size`.
-You can scale the image above using `Rect Transform`, but ensure the link icon next to `Scale` is enabled.
+You can scale the image above using `Rect Transform`, but ensure the link icon next to `Scale` is enabled to maintain its resolution.

 <img width="961" alt="image" src="https://github.com/user-attachments/assets/32a99383-fad0-4aec-ace3-027b6aff61d5" />